arthanson/django-genericadmin/README.markdown

        ...
     )

+If you are using the staticfiles app, then run `manage.py collectstatic` and you should be good to go.

-Link or copy `genericadmin/media/js/` to your asset directory and set `GENERICADMIN_JS` to your path.
+If you don't know what I'm talking about or your django version < 1.3, then you should link or copy `genericadmin/media/js/` to your asset directory and set `GENERICADMIN_JS` to a the relative destination of your just copied files.

 ## Usage